-The only operating civil airport in Albania is Rinas Airport, named after Mother Theresa, which is about 25 minutes drive from Tirana.
+The only operating international airport in Albania is Rinas Airport, named after Mother Theresa, which is about 20 minutes drive from Tirana.
 Taxis are easy to arrange, but prices should be negotiated in advance.
-A one-way taxi journey into the city is approximately EUR 20-25.
+A one-way taxi journey into the city is approximately 20 Euros.

-Mobile communication services are offered by three operators, Albanian Mobile Communication, Vodafone Albania and Eagle Mobile covering almost all Albanian territory.
-A fourth mobile operator is expected to enter the market.
+Mobile communication services are offered by four operators, Albanian Mobile Communications, Vodafone Albania, Eagle Mobile and Plus Communications, with coverage across almost all Albanian territory.